DIVD-NL/web-www-v2/content/newsroom/articles/how-to-secure-your-blob-storage-containers.en.md

 Publicly accessible data can be leveraged in social engineering attacks.
 Social engineering attacks exploit human psychology rather than technical vulnerabilities.
 The attacks often involve manipulation, deception, and lying to innocent people.
 Now imagine that cybercriminals have obtained publicly accessible information about your infrastructure, from a misconfigured Blob Storage (container).
 The cybercriminals could use the exposed information to craft convincing phishing emails, tricking employees or customers into revealing more sensitive information or credentials.

-## How to secure a Blob Storage container
+## How can I secure my Blob Storage container?

 A data breach is one of the last things you want to happen in your organisation.
 So, how can you secure your Blob Storage containers to keep your data safe and out of the hands of cybercriminals?
 It’s simple!
 Just follow these steps:

-### 1. Set the Blob Storage container’s access level to private.
+### 1. Set the Blob Storage container’s access level to private

 Implement least privilege access by giving users and applications only the permissions they need to perform their task(s).
 When creating a new container you can choose one of the following options: